jabranham/canvasR/README.md

 # CanvasR

 This is an R package that deals with data exported from Canvas, the learning management system.
-Currently, we support importing quizzes.
+Currently, we support importing multiple choice and true/false quizzes.

 # Installing